HHS/acf-datasurge-standards/github.md

 ## Repository Documentation
 Each repository should be documented with a README.md.
 The README.md should outline the purpose and scope of the project.
 The README.md should set forth repository-specific coding conventions (i.e. what are the languages and packages being used).
 These coding conventions should not conflict with organizational conventions for the languages used in the repository.

+## Visibility
+By default, set repositories to Private unless an explicit agreement has been made with the client office to open-source the code.
+Share the repository with the `acf-tech-data-surge` team within GitHub so that the full Data Surge Support Team can cross-learn.

 ## Directories

 ### Directory Naming